 What is the current law regarding this issue?

 Public facilities outside of public schools are also being targeted by groups fighting to open up these facilities to both sexes while leaving the signs separating male and female facilities intact.
 These groups claim that insisting males and females use these facilities in accordance with their biological sex rather than their gender identity is akin to discrimination.
 Providing separate facilities for males and females is a long-standing cultural norm.
 Society expects these facilities to contain a certain amount of privacy, including not being open to the opposite sex.
 A woman not wanting to use the same dressing or showering area as a man is not discrimination.
-The “Personal Privacy Protection Act” allows for accommodations to be made for those that feel uncomfortable in traditional sex-separated facilities, but those accommodations cannot include invading the privacy of the opposite sex.

 What’s wrong with co-ed bathrooms?

 Historically, facilities in which people can reasonably be in a state of undress, have been separated by biological sex.
 Those advocating the change have not demanded taking down the “Men” and “Women” signs on facility doors.
 They are advocating that despite the signs, people be allowed to use these facilities in accordance with their gender identity.
 If instituted, the signs on these facility doors provide a false sense of privacy and protection.
 If a woman walks into a bathroom with a “Women” sign on the door, she has a reasonable expectation that she will not encounter men in this restroom.
-Without the “Personal Privacy Protection Act” men can use the women’s restroom and there is nothing to protect a citizen’s right to privacy.